teddywing/Legibility/README.md

 modify stylesheets in the `css/` directory.

-### Chrome
-Begin by cloning this repository.
-Open the Extensions page (`chrome://extensions/`) and click the “Load unpacked” button.
-In the resulting file browser, select the extension’s directory.

 ### Firefox
 This extension is unsigned.
 Refer to “What are my options if I want to install unsigned extensions in Firefox?” in